 Related Article: 9 Philippine Government Agencies That Need To Reform Right Now

 The datu and the elders also acted as de facto courts in case of disputes between individuals of their village.
-In case of inter-barangay disputes, a local board composed of elders from different barangays would usually act as an arbiter.
+In the case of inter-barangay disputes, a local board composed of elders from different barangays would usually act as an arbiter.

-Penalties for anyone found guilty of a crime include censures, fines, imprisonment and death.
-Tortures and trials by ordeal during this time were also common.
-Like we’ve said, the system was not perfect, but it worked.
+Penalties for anyone guilty of a crime include censure, fines, imprisonment, and death.
+As we’ve said, the system was imperfect, but it worked.

-3. Several Professions Already Existed.
+10. Several Professions Already Existed

 Using the ancient system of writing called the baybayin, the pre-colonial Filipinos educated themselves very well, so much so that when the Spanish finally arrived, they were shocked to find out that the Filipinos possessed a literacy rate higher than that of Madrid!